 Cameron is a somewhat small city located in the state of Missouri.
 With a population of 9,836 people and two constituent neighborhoods, Cameron is the 80th largest community in Missouri.

-Cameron is a somewhat ethnically-diverse city.
+Cameron is a very ethnically-diverse city.
 The people who call Cameron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cameron residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cameron include Irish, English, Scottish, and Dutch.